Ludus Novus — The One Thing

 for your business.

-It shows you the one thing that's holding everything back — so you can drive again instead of firefighting.
+It shows you the one thing that's holding everything back, so you can drive again instead of firefighting — without another six-month consultant marathon.

 You're not stuck in firefighting mode because there's too much going on.
 You're stuck because one handbrake is still on — and no, you haven't already tried everything.